Our ultimate aim is to educate the public in prevention-

 Other important cellular nutrients: L-

-Healthy cellular and organ functioning is only possible if we have an optimum intake of vitamins, mineral, trace elements and other cellular nutrients.
-We are exposed every day to many factors which increase the need for essential nutrients and, as a result, this can result in nutritional deficiencies.
+We are exposed every day to many factors which increase the need for essential nutrients and, as a result, this can cause nutritional deficiencies.
 Let us take stress as an example.
 Our bodies react to stress by producing hormones and nutrients are necessary for their production.
-In stress situations our bodies need one molecule of vitamin C for every molecule of adrenalin and, as a result our levels of vitamin C can be drastically reduced when stress is constant.
+In stress situations our bodies need one molecule of vitamin C for every molecule of adrenalin and, as a result, our levels of vitamin C can be drastically reduced when stress is constant.
 This is why people working in stressful environments are prone to infections and degenerative conditions.

 Pharmaceutical drugs are usually synthetic and can also cause essential nutrient deficiencies.
 This happens because nutrients are necessary to detoxify the body of what is essentially a foreign substance.
 Pharmaceutical drugs often work by blocking the production and absorption of nutrients and, although this may provide temporary relief, in the long run this will lead to degenerative diseases.
-Statins are a good example of this because they block the production of cholesterol, however, this action also blocks the production of Coenzyme Q10 and Vitamin D which are both vital for the body’s functioning.
+Statins are a good example of this because they block the production of cholesterol or, more precisely, they increase the receptors for cholesterol on the liver therefore removing more from circulation, however, this action also blocks the production of Coenzyme Q10, vitamin K and Vitamin D which are all vital for the body’s functioning.

 The first signs of nutrient deficiency are -